Rose Run Park

 A pedestrian bridge, 60 feet long and 30 feet wide, with decorative brick, cast iron guardrails, lighting and seating, provides an attractive and safe pedestrian pathway across the stream bed.
 The decorative brick continues south of the bridge, forming a promenade from the bridge to Market Square and the parking lot.

 At the rear of the Columbus Metropolitan Library’s New Albany branch a library garden with a small seating area and lawn will offer a quiet and scenic spot to read a book as well as a place for outdoor library activities, picnics and small concerts.
 A walk lined with birch trees connects the library garden to the natural creek area.

 Removal of invasive plant species, stream restoration and new plantings created a natural play area for children to explore.
 Kid-friendly focal points add an element of fun and recreation.
 Additionally, the park features a leisure trail that can be accessed from various locations.

 With the eventual creation of the five-mile Velo Loop around the city center, the popularity of cycling among residents and events like Pelotonia, a bike hub or fix-it station to the east of the promenade will allow cyclists to make repairs, inflate tires, fill water bottles and take a break.

-Construction for Rose Run Park is now complete, except for landscaping and planting that will occur during the Spring of 2020.
+Construction for Rose Run Park is now complete, except for landscaping and planting that continues to take place.